Ferlab-Ste-Justine/terraform-backend-etcd/README.md

 server:
   port: <port to bind the http server on>
   address: "<address to bind the http server on>"
+  auth:
+    ca_cert: "<path to etcd ca cert>"
+    client_cert: "<path to the client cert to authentify with etcd>"
+    client_key: "<path to the client private key to authentify with etcd>"
+    basic_auth: "<path to yaml basic auth file if you want basic auth>"
+  tls:
+    certificate: <Path to server certificate if you want to use tls>
+    key: <Path to server key if you want to use tls>
 etcd_client:
   endpoints: "<etcd1 url>:<etcd1 port>,<etcd2 url>:<etcd2 port>,..."
   connection_timeout: "<connection timeout on etcd as golang duration string.
 Put at least a minute>"
   request_timeout: "<request timeout on etcd as golang duration string.
 Put at least a minute>"
   retries: <number of times to retry>
-  auth:
-    ca_cert: "<path to etcd ca cert>"
-    client_cert: "<path to the client cert to authentify with etcd>"
-    client_key: "<path to the client private key to authentify with etcd>"
-    basic_auth: "<path to yaml basic auth file>"
 ```

 If you are using basic auth, you will also have a basic auth file that looks like this: